juliencombattelli/env-config/design.md

   The pattern syntax depends on what <pkg> supports.
 As an example, apt package provider supports regex, but pip don't.

 * ALIAS[<aliasname>] = "<command>": defines an alias <aliasname> using <command> as value.
+  The aliases should be defined in a distro config file as the name of the targeted command may be distro-dependant.
-  Aliases are created in the base-files recipe.
+  The alias shell file is generated in the base-files recipe.

 ## Tasks